 Section D. Holy Spirit

-We believe that the ministry of the Holy Spirit is to glorify the Lord Jesus Christ during this age.
-He convicts us of sin and regenerates the sinner upon believing on Christ, baptizing the believer into one body of which Christ is the head.
-He indwells, guides, instructs, fills, comforts, and empowers the believer for godly living and service through individually bestowed spiritual gifts.
-While the Scriptures do not teach that certain gifts have ceased, it does seem to indicate that their usage would vary according to the need that each gift is designed to meet.
-Fellowship Bible Church does not encourage the use of the ‘sign gifts’.
+We believe that the ministry of the Holy Spirit is to glorify the Lord Jesus Christ.
+He convicts us of sin and regenerates the believer, baptizing them into one body of which Christ is the head.
+The Holy Spirit indwells, guides, instructs, fills, comforts, and empowers the believer for godly living and service through individually bestowed spiritual gifts.
+While God still does miraculous things, there are certain spiritual gifts that do not continue as regular occurrences within the church (commonly referred to as ‘sign gifts’).
+Fellowship Bible Church does not encourage the use of the ‘sign gifts,’ as they are no longer needed to testify to the Gospel (Heb 2:4).
 Instead we choose to emphasize the more excellent way of love and zeal for the more edifying gifts (John 16:8; 13:15; Titus 3:5; Ephesians 1:22; 4:11-12; Romans 8:9-17; 12:4-8; I Corinthians 3:16; 12:4-5, 11-13, 19; Galatians 5:25; Hebrews 4:1-4; II Corinthians 12:12).
 A fuller statement of the Church’s position on the charismatic movement is available upon request.